Tomalla Foundation

-The Tomalla Foundation for Gravity Research promotes research into gravity in Switzerland and in the world.
+The Dr. Tomalla Foundation for Gravity Research promotes research into gravity in Switzerland and in the world.
 It was founded in 1982 according to testamentary wishes of Dr. Walter Tomalla, an engineer from Basel, Switzerland.
 Every third year, the foundation awards prizes for exceptional research in gravitation and/or cosmology, and funds research fellows and visitors for gravity research at Swiss universities.